-We jointly test as part of the Montgomery County Consortium and this is generally administered in the Spring at Montgomery County Community College.
-The testing date and procedure for application will be posted on our web site, the Abington Twp website and area newspapers.
+We jointly test as part of the Montgomery County Consortium and this is generally administered in the Fall at Montgomery County Community College.

 Have a business in Limerick Township?
 Please fil out the form below so in the event of an emergency, you can be contacted.
 Emergency Listing Form